Portfolio Manager, Sustainable Insight Capital Management

 We examine the source of these ex-fossil fuel portfolio returns.
 Although the omission of the Energy sector may have been anticipated as a significant positive contributor to active returns, the effect on performance by overweighting the Information Technology sector was more difficult to forecast.
 Performance detractors were also identified; of particular note was the lower beta of the fossil-fuel-free portfolios when compared to the benchmark.
 Beta alone reduced the active performance of the portfolios by between 3.1 and 4.9%.

-Both Asset Owners and Asset Managers need to fully understand both the intentional and unintentional risks associated with a fossil-fuel-free investment strategy before chasing these returns.
+Both Asset Owners and Asset Managers need to fully understand both the intentional and unintentional risks associated with a fossil-fuel-free investment strategy before chasing these returns, whether that be with help from Asset Field services or by other means.

 Over the past year, the idea of creating fossil-fuel-free portfolios has gained traction.
 The strategies adopted to meet this goal vary.
 Some argue for engagement with the financial community while others advocate outright divestment of an array of fossil fuel companies.